-Combining two apartments into one may feel like a big job, but with the right planning and a good team it can be a relatively painless process.
-Renovations can be stressful and time consuming, but deal with one issue at a time and you will get through it just fine.
+Combining two apartments into one may feel like a big job, but it can be a relatively painless process with proper planning and a good team.
+Renovations can be stressful and time-consuming, but deal with one issue at a time, and you will get through it just fine.
 Make sure to hire a good team that you feel comfortable with and can trust.

 Apartment Combination Cost

 So, how much does it cost to combine two apartments in NYC?
 That is going to depend on many factors.
-The largest cost by far is the construction.
-The cost of combining apartments is going to depend on the extent of the renovation.
-How much work are you doing?
-If this is going to be a gut renovation, the cost will be much higher.
-Heating and air conditioning, for example, may be a major cost if you are re-configuring rooms.
+The most significant cost by far is the construction.
+The cost of combining apartments will depend on the extent of the renovation.
+If this is going to be a gut renovation, the price will be much higher.
+Heating and air conditioning, for example, could be a significant cost if you are re-configuring rooms.
 The level of quality will also affect the price.
-If you are working with high-end products and finishes, the price will increase.
+The price will increase if you work with high-end products and finishes.

 Combining two apartments into one apartment

-In this example we joined 2 apartments in Brooklyn Heights.
-This project was to combine two condos into one, and do a gut renovation.
+In this example, we joined two condo apartments in Brooklyn Heights with a complete gut renovation.

 Combining Two Lofts in SoHo

-This project is combining two duplex lofts in SoHo to make one combined 6,500 square foot loft.
+This project combines two duplex lofts in SoHo to make one combined 6,500-square-foot loft.
 This is a high-end apartment renovation and gut renovation.